irismessage/altirra/README.txt

 	for VAPI disks.

 CASSETTE:
 	Only partially implemented.
-No custom baud rates are supported, only standard 600 baud.
-However, the emulation is based on raw SIO waveforms and not decoded sectors; CAS files are converted to bitstreams.
+The emulation is based on raw SIO waveforms and not decoded sectors; CAS files are converted to bitstreams.